Mythbusting: The Damp Edition

 When Damp Needs Sorting Out

 If you’re suffering from damp or issues you suspect could be related to damp, you most certainly aren’t alone.
-That is why our team of skilled experts are on hand to assess the situation, identify the root cause and address the issue with appropriate damp proofing solutions.
-So, call Avant Garde today and nip your damp or condensation issue in the bud.
+That is why our team of skilled experts are on hand to assess the situation, identify the root cause and address the issue with appropriate damp proofing solutions, so get in touch with our expert team today.